 - Season with the dry-rub on both sides, patting it down into all the nooks and crannies.
 Double wrap the racks individually, first in greaseproof paper then with foil; seal into a tight parcel.
 Arrange the rib parcels in a single layer on one (or two) baking sheets and bake until the ribs are very tender but not quite falling apart, 2 ½ hours.

-- Line a large baking sheet with foil.
+- Turn the oven up to 220℃.
+Line a large baking sheet with foil.
 Carefully unwrap the ribs.
 Using tongs, carefully transfer the rib racks to the foil-lined baking sheet, leaving the juices behind.